 State-Funded Addiction Rehab

-The requirements to be eligible for these programs may include being resident in the state, showing that you can’t afford other treatment, and providing information about the addiction.
+The requirements to be eligible for these programs may include being a resident of the state, showing that you can’t afford other treatment, and providing information about the addiction.
 There can often be a waiting list to access these programs, but they also help a lot of people.